BU-CS320/cs320-fall-2024/README.md

    opam install ocaml-lsp-server
    ```

-   then install the [OCaml
+   and then install the [OCaml
    Platform](https://marketplace.visualstudio.com/items?itemName=ocamllabs.ocaml-platform)
    from the Visual Studio Marketplace

 # Assignment Workflow

-Once everything is set up, working on an assignment will roughly work
+Once everything is set up, working on an assignment will go roughly as
-as follows.
+follows.

 1. Sync with the course repository to get access to the assignment